H-1B

 USCIS’s provision for eligible students

-• Stay legally in the country (with any F-2 dependents), if the petition is filed before the end of their grace period.
+1) Stay in the United States legally (along with their F-2 dependents) if the petition is filed before the grace period ends.

-Who are not eligible for Cap Gap extension?
+Who is not eligible for a Cap-Gap extension?

 DHS states that the following categories are not eligible for the extension:

-Note: Cap-exempt employers can file for H-1Bs at any time, even if the cap has been reached.
+Note: Cap-exempt employers can file for H-1Bs anytime even if the cap has been reached.

 H-1B Petition Filing Timeline

-Concerning the H-1B petition filing timeline, employers have to keep the following points in mind:
+Concerning the H-1B petition filing timeline, employers must keep the following points in mind:

 • By March 31, USCIS notifies employers of the first round of petitions that they may file.